Why Handwashing Is Important

-Infectious diseases, many of which are spread by unclean hands, remain the leading cause of death and disease worldwide and the third-leading cause of death in the United States.
+Infectious diseases, many of which are spread by unclean hands, remain a leading cause of death and disease worldwide.

 Washing hands with soap and clean water for 10-20 seconds is a sensible strategy for hand hygiene in non-healthcare settings and is recommended by the CDC and other experts.
 If soap and clean water are not available, an alcohol-based hand hygiene product is recommended.
 However, when hands are visibly soiled, they should be washed with soap and water.